-Violinist Frank Almond holds the Charles and Marie Caestecker Concertmaster Chair at the Milwaukee Symphony Orchestra, and teaches at Northwestern University.
-He returned to the MSO after holding positions as Concertmaster of the Rotterdam Philharmonic with Valery Gergiev in and Guest Concertmaster of the London Philharmonic with Kurt Masur.
+Violinist Frank Almond holds the Charles and Marie Caestecker Concertmaster Chair at the Milwaukee Symphony Orchestra.
+He returned to the MSO after holding positions as Concertmaster of the Rotterdam Philharmonic with Valery Gergiev and Guest Concertmaster of the London Philharmonic with Kurt Masur.
 He continues an active schedule of solo and chamber music performances in the US and abroad, has been a member of the chamber group An die Musik in New York City since 1997, and also directs the somewhat notorious Frankly Music Chamber Series based in Milwaukee.

-Mr. Almond holds two degrees from the Juilliard School, where he studied with Dorothy Delay.
+Mr. Almond holds two degrees from the Juilliard School, where he studied with Dorothy DeLay.
 Other important teachers included Michael Tseitlin, Felix Galimir, and Joseph Silverstein.
-He has held academic positions at San Diego State University, Texas Christian University, and is now on the faculty as Artist/Teacher of Violin at the Chicago College of Performing Arts at Roosevelt University.
+He has held academic positions at San Diego State University, Texas Christian University, Northwestern University, and is currently on the faculty as Artist/Teacher of Violin at the Chicago College of Performing Arts at Roosevelt University.
 In 2014 he was named to a newly created Johnston Family Artist-in-Residence position at the Milwaukee Youth Symphony.